Vince Melouney: Later career

-In 2020, Vince released his version of his friends The Easybeats' song "Women (Make You Feel Alright)" which was produced by the legendary Shel Talmy whose credits include classic tracks by The Kinks, The Who, The Creation and others.
-"Women" features Vince on vocal and lead guitar, joined by Clem Burke of Blondie on drums, Jonathan Lea of The Jigsaw Seen on additional guitars, Alec Palao on bass and Paul Kopf on backing vocals.
-Alec and Paul are members of the San Francisco-based band Strangers in a Strange Land and also play in the current version of veteran Garage Rock band The Seeds.
+In 2020, Melouney released his version of his friends the Easybeats' song "Women (Make You Feel Alright)", which was produced by Shel Talmy.
+"Women" features Melouney on vocal and lead guitar, joined by Clem Burke of Blondie on drums, Jonathan Lea of The Jigsaw Seen on additional guitars, Alec Palao on bass and Paul Kopf on backing vocals.
+Palao and Kopf are members of the San Francisco-based band, Strangers in a Strange Land, and also play in the current version of the veteran garage rock band, the Seeds.

-Vince appears in the internationally successful 2020 documentary "The Bee Gees: How Can You Mend A Broken Heart", in newly filmed interview segments and archival footage.
-This documentary was nominated for 6 Emmy Awards, including Outstanding Documentary Special.
+He appears in the internationally successful 2020 documentary The Bee Gees: How Can You Mend A Broken Heart, in newly filmed interview segments and archival footage.
+This documentary was nominated for six Emmy Awards, including Outstanding Documentary Special.

-Vince's latest release is a collaboration with Strangers in a Strange Land on the Bee Gees' 1967 rarity "Ring My Bell."
-Like "Women," Vince is joined on this track by Clem Burke of Blondie on drums and Jonathan Lea of The Jigsaw Seen on additional guitar and Mellotron.
+In 2021, he collaborated with Strangers in a Strange Land on the Bee Gees' 1967 rarity "Ring My Bell."
+Like "Women," Melouney is joined on this track by Clem Burke of Blondie on drums and Jonathan Lea of The Jigsaw Seen on additional guitar and Mellotron.
 "Ring My Bell" was also produced by Shel Talmy.
+These five musicians (Melouney, Paul Kopf, Lea, Alec Palao and Burke) then formed the group Tall Poppy Syndrome, releasing their version of Robin Gibb’s song "Come Some Christmas Eve (Or Halloween)" later that year.

-In 2021, The Bee Gees' track "Whisper Whisper" (including Vince) was included in the soundtrack of the Disney film "Cruella".
+In 2021, the Bee Gees' track "Whisper Whisper" (including Melouney) was included in the soundtrack of the Disney film Cruella.

 Melouney co-wrote the foreword for the book The Bee Gees in the 1960s by Andrew Mon Hughes, Grant Walters and Mark Crohan, published by Sonicbond in 2021.

-Melouney occasionally tours Europe performing a solo spot in the musical "Massachusetts" with former members of The Bee Gees' backing band, drummer Dennis Bryon and keyboard player Blue Weaver.
+Melouney occasionally tours Europe performing a solo spot in the musical Massachusetts, with former member of The Bee Gees' backing band, keyboard player Blue Weaver.

-Vince has recently formed a touring band based in Los Angeles and is planning shows where he’ll perform The Bee Gees' sixties hits and deep cuts, along with material by his previous bands The Aztecs and The Vince Maloney Sect.